garg-aayush/pytorch-pl-hydra-templates/README.md

 </details>

 This helps to maintain and use different optimizers.
 In order to use a different optimizer, just specfiy the different optimizer and corresponding parameters in the optim izerconfig file, or else, just write a different optimizer config file and add path to [pl_hydra/configs/train.yaml](pl_hydra/configs/train.yaml).
+The similar approach can be taken to use different data modules and models.

 <details>
 <summary><b>Running the script</b></summary>